| Civil

 market forces.
 Rather it demands independent, open-minded and active

+individuals."
 In Dr. Klaffs opinion, these factors point both

 to the potentials as well as the enemies of the civil society.
+The governments of South Asia have failed to fulfil

 their promises regarding the lives and development of the people.